cachethq/Docker/README.md

 # Debugging

-* The services such as Cachet, supervisord, nginx, and php-fpm log to `stdout` and `sdterr`, and are visible in the Docker runtime output.
+* The services such as Cachet, supervisord, nginx, and php-fpm log to `stdout` and `stderr`, and are visible in the Docker runtime output.

 * Setting the `DEBUG` Docker environment variable within the `docker-compose.yml` file or at runtime to `true` will enable debugging of the container entrypoint init script.